tymyrddin/blue-siem/source/index.rst

 Security information and event management
 =====================================================================

-Security information and event management (SIEM) and search queries to look for specific answers from ingested logs.
+These are notes and challenges on security information and event management (SIEM) and threat hunting.
+Threat hunting is complementary to the standard process of incident detection, response, and remediation, and is the practice of proactively searching for cyber threats that may be hidden in a network.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...